 You’ll want to first gather all of your bank and credit card statements for the last three or more months.
 You can then use them to figure out your monthly income (after taxes) and also list all of your monthly expenses.
 (You can do this using pen and paper, a spreadsheet or a budgeting app.)

 You may want to group expenses into categories (such as insurance, groceries, eating out, insurance), and also divide them into essential vs. nonessential spending.
 From here, you can total your average monthly income and average monthly spending, see how they line up, and then consider making some shifts in your spending.

-If it works with your income, the 50/30/20 budget is one simple method for people starting to reorganize their finances.
-This budget allocates 50% of your income for essentials, like rent and bills, 30% toward personal day-to-day spending, and 20% for savings or financial goals.
+You might consider the 50/30/20 budget as a simple way to reorganize your finances.
+This budget allocates 50% of your income for essentials, like rent and bills, 30% toward nonessentials or “wants”, and 20% for savings and debt repayment.

-If you find that you’ve been spending more than you earn by using credit cards, you may want to make a plan to stop using those cards while you go after lowering your outstanding debt.
-Some suggestions would be keeping the cards in a drawer at home and maybe deleting them from your online shopping accounts.
+If you find that you’ve been spending more than you earn by using credit cards, you may also want to make a plan to stop using those cards while you go after lowering your outstanding debt.

 Ready to restructure your debt?

 See what personal loan rate you qualify for.

 Once your budget is set up, a great next step is to list all of your debt (with amounts owed) and in order of interest rate, and then come up with a manageable plan to pay them off.

 Some options that can help you pay off debt faster include: